PagerDuty Component

 - Scoped OAuth - New OAuth client that allows granular read or write access to PagerDuty resources like incidents, services, users, with other benefits.

-- Copy and save the Client ID and Client Secret into your integration.
+- Copy and save the Client ID and Client Secret for use in the connection configuration.

 | Input | Notes | Example |